observableobject/Turkish-Chicken-Wings/Ingredients.md

 * 1 desert spoon of pepper paste
 * 1 desert spon of vegetable oil
 * Black pepper
-* Turkish crushed red peppers (or paprika)
+* Aleppo pepper flakes (or paprika)
 * 1-2 heads of garlic, minced (if desired)

-*Important Note:* All the ingredients listed below for the salads are for 1 serving.
+**Important Note:** All the ingredients listed below for the salads are for 1 serving.

 ## Onion Salad Ingredients